SrikanthAmb/SURPRISE/README.md

 Deployment
 -------------
-Connect to github repository "TELECOM-CHURN", and push the "Deploy" button.
+Connect to github repository "SURPRISE", and push the "Deploy" button.
 You can view / open  the app on the up right corner.

 `````````````````````````````````````````````````````````````````````````````````````````````````````````````